-- 1) Federal regulations permit the involuntary discharge or transfer of a resident if the clinical or behavioral status of the resident endangers others in the facility. - 2) The Facility failed to provide documentation by a physician recommending the discharge of the Resident. - 3) The Facility failed to follow federal regulations in the proposed discharge of the Resident.
+- 1) Federal regulations permit the involuntary discharge of a resident if the resident has failed, after reasonable and appropriate notice, to pay for or to have paid under Medicare or Medicaid a stay at the facility. - 2) The resident's medical record must document the reason for an involuntary discharge. - 3) The Facility failed to provide the Resident's medical record documenting the reason for her involuntary discharge. - 4) The Facility failed to adhere to federal regulations in the proposed discharge of the Resident.